 In an exclusive interview this afternoon with statehouse reporter Ed Sealover of The Denver Business Journal, the two senators who are the prime co-sponsors of SB-188, the FAMLI bill, announced that they have agree to numerous amendments to the bill, which is due to be brought up again before the Senate Finance Committee next week.

 As introduced, the bill would have imposed an “insurance premium” on every worker and every company and government entity in Colorado to fund a state-run, family-and-medical leave insurance program.
+There are currently lots of options for businesses when it comes to health insurance – from Sana Benefits to government schemes to none at all – but this bill would have affected so many people.

 Senator Angela Williams (D-Denver) and Senator Faith Winter (D-Thornton) met with Sealover, who wrote: